iMiMx/Sat-IP-UK-Freesat-M3U/README.md

 - HTTP direct to Channels DVR, tuning was as fast as RTSP via TVHeadend
 - satip:// (UDP, calls RTSP to the Sat>IP server) direct to Channels DVR, as fast (if not slightly faster) than RTSP via TVHeadend

-satip:// URLS are the way forward for me:
+satip:// URLs are the way forward for me:

 "Also it would be better to start using satip:// in the urls instead of rtsp://.
 SAT>IP boxes don't use proper RTSP, so satip:// url makes it more clear to the client that it should use the specific SAT>IP version of RTSP protocol."